eccenca/documentation.eccenca.com/docs/consume/consuming-graphs-in-power-bi/index.md

         - SELECT queries that take placeholder arguments are shown with a function icon. (e.g. [<img src="22-1-3-regex-button.png" width="20%"/>](22-1-3-regex-button.png){ .off-glb })
         ![Navigator-Placeholder](22-1-3-Navigator-Placeholder.png)
-        - You need to be in `Edit Queries` mode in Power BI so you can enter the required query parameter.
+        - In Power BI, you need to be in `Edit Queries` mode to enter the required query parameter.
         - Check the one(s) to be added.
-        - Power BI will add the selected query as a `query` entry.
+        - Power BI will add the selected queries as `query` entries.
         - Click "Transform Data" in order to fill in the parameter.
         ![](22-1-3-Transform-Data.png)
         - This adds a new entry to the list of Power BI queries, which contains the actual data you requested.
 The new entry will be named “Invoked Function”.
-        - It is recommended to rename this automatic generated name to a more speaking one.
+        - It is recommended to rename this automatically generated name to a more meaningful one.
 Right click on “Invoked Function” or select “Invoked Function” and press F2.
         - Rename the table (e.g. to “_search via regex match”).
 Click “Close & Apply“ to save changes.
         ![regex-search](22-1-3-regex-search.png)
         ???+ hint
-            You can call the function multi times with different parameter values to get different result tables into Power BI.
+            You can call the function multiple times with different parameter values to get different result tables in Power BI.
         - Start using your data in transformations, dashboards and analytics